keystristian23-design/AlphaBlade-Snipe-Bot/README.md

-# AlphaBlade Pump Sniper Bot
+# AlphaBlade Pump Sniper

-Live-ready bot for trading meme coins on Pump.fun.
+Live bot for trading meme coins on Pump.fun using Phantom wallet.